VLSIDA/calbridge_git_tutorial/README.md

 1. Add some other interesting content to your page.
 1. Add your name and a link to your page on the main README.md file.

+Asnwer the following questions using git (and unix?) commands:
+1. Who was the first to commit their own copy of the template?
+1. Who made the most commits?
+1. What is the branch name in origin?
+1. What is hidden in the branch?

 ## Instructors
 * [Matthew Guthaus](./Matthew.md)
 * [Kathy Kanemoto](./Kathy.md)

 ## Particpants
 * [First Last](./Template.md)